Brece/100-days-of-code/r1-log.md

 ### R1D6 [September 2, Monday, 2019]
 As planned I spent my time today learning the workflow with Git and get more comfortable with the command line following "Web-Development-101" of The Odin Project.

+### R1D7 [September 3, Tuesday, 2019]
+Today I progressed with The Odin Project Curriculum and finished the assignments for Git and the first one for HTML&CSS while getting used to the Git commands.

+### R1D8 [September 4, Wednesday, 2019]